-I am respectfully submitting the enclosed report entitled, "National Coverage Determinations."
-This report is required by the Medicare, Medicaid, and SCHIP Benefits Improvement and Protection Act (BIPA) of 2000.
+I am respectfully submitting the enclosed report entitled, "National Coverage Determinations (NCDs)."
+This report is required by the Medicare, Medicaid, and SCHIP Benefits Improvement and Protection Act of 2000.

 As you know, Medicare provides coverage for items and services for over 43 million beneficiaries.
-The vast majority of Medicare coverage determinations are made at the local level by contractors that pay Medicare claims, with input from clinicians that the contractors employ.
-However, in certain cases, Medicare deems it appropriate to develop a national coverage determination (NCD) for an item or service to be applied on a national basis for all Medicare beneficiaries meeting the criteria for coverage.
+The vast majority of Medicare NCDs are made at the local level by contractors that pay Medicare claims, with input from clinicians that the contractors employ.
+In certain cases, however, Medicare deems it appropriate to develop an NCD for an item or service to be applied on a national basis for all Medicare beneficiaries meeting the criteria for coverage.

-This report includes a list of all NCDs made in fiscal year 2007 for medical items and services not previously covered as a benefit by the Medicare program.
-In addition, it also details the time it took to complete and fully implement these NCDs, including the time it took to make and implement the coverage, coding, and payment determinations necessary to implement each of the determinations.
+This report includes a list of all NCDs made in fiscal year 2008 for medical items and services not previously covered as a benefit by the Medicare program.
+It also details the time it took to complete and fully implement the NCDs, including the time to make and implement the coverage, coding, and payment determinations necessary to the NCD implementation.

 I hope you find this report useful.
-I am also sending an identical copy of this report to the Speaker of the House of Representatives.
-Please do not hesitate to contact me if you have any questions or concerns.
+I am also sending an identical copy of this report to the Speaker of the House.
+Please do not hesitate to contact me if you have questions or concerns.